vperez10/omnicalc_mockups/README.md

  - https://omnicalc-target.herokuapp.com/descriptive_statistics/new
  - https://omnicalc-target.herokuapp.com/descriptive_statistics/results

 Your mockups won't actually perform the calculations, of course, but try to make them *look* as close to the targets as possible.
-Also, don't attempt the datetime picker on `time_between/new.html` yet.
+Also, don't attempt the dynamic calendar datetime picker on `time_between/new.html` yet.

 If you need to write any custom CSS beyond vanilla Bootstrap, you can do so in `custom_styles.css`, which is already linked to all eight documents.